 The Bull Market of the Mid-1980s

-The crash of October 19, 1987, emerged from one of the most powerful bull markets of the postwar era.
-The Dow Jones Industrial Average had risen from approximately 776 in August 1982, when the bull market began, to a peak of 2,722 on August 25, 1987, a gain of more than 250 percent in five years.
-The rally was fueled by falling interest rates, deregulation of financial markets under the Reagan administration, a wave of corporate mergers and leveraged buyouts, and growing participation by institutional investors managing pension funds and mutual fund assets.
+Between August 1982 and August 1987, the Dow Jones Industrial Average rose from approximately 776 to a peak of 2,722 β a gain of more than 250 percent in five years.
+Falling interest rates, deregulation under the Reagan administration, a wave of corporate mergers and leveraged buyouts, and the growing power of institutional investors managing pension and mutual fund assets all fed the rally.
+Wall Street was booming, and the mood was triumphant.

-By 1987, however, several warning signs had appeared.
-The United States was running large and growing trade and budget deficits, leading to persistent downward pressure on the dollar.
-Treasury Secretary James Baker had publicly clashed with West German officials over monetary policy, raising fears that international economic cooperation was breaking down.
-In early October, proposed legislation to eliminate tax deductions for interest paid on debt used in corporate takeovers threatened to undermine the leveraged buyout boom that had been a significant driver of stock prices.
-Meanwhile, rising interest rates in the bond market were making fixed-income investments increasingly attractive relative to equities.
+By the autumn of 1987, cracks had begun to appear beneath the surface.
+Large and growing trade and budget deficits were putting persistent downward pressure on the dollar.
+Treasury Secretary James Baker had publicly clashed with West German officials over monetary policy, stoking fears that international economic cooperation was breaking down.
+In early October, proposed legislation to eliminate tax deductions for interest paid on debt used in corporate takeovers threatened to undermine the leveraged buyout boom β one of the market's most powerful engines.
+Meanwhile, rising bond yields were making fixed-income investments increasingly attractive relative to equities, draining money from stocks.

 The Deterioration of Mid-October

-The week preceding the crash saw an accelerating decline that eroded investor confidence.
-On Wednesday, October 14, the Commerce Department reported a larger-than-expected trade deficit of $15.7 billion for August, which sent the dollar sharply lower and spooked foreign investors in American equities.
-The Dow fell 95 points that day, or 3.8 percent.
-On Thursday and Friday, the declines continued, with the Dow dropping another 58 points on Thursday and 108 points on Friday, October 16, a decline of 4.6 percent on what was then record trading volume.
+Five days of accelerating losses set the stage for catastrophe.
+On Wednesday, October 14, the Commerce Department reported a larger-than-expected trade deficit of $15.7 billion for August, sending the dollar sharply lower and spooking foreign investors in American equities.
+The Dow fell 95 points that day β 3.8 percent.
+Thursday brought another 58-point decline.
+Friday, October 16, was worse: a 108-point drop, 4.6 percent, on what was then record trading volume.

-Friday's losses were particularly alarming because they accelerated into the close, suggesting that portfolio insurance programs were generating large sell orders.
-Over the weekend, financial commentators speculated openly about whether the declines would continue.
-SEC Chairman David Ruder made the ill-timed suggestion that a trading halt might be considered if markets fell further, a comment that many market participants interpreted as a signal that authorities expected more trouble.
+Friday's losses were especially alarming because they accelerated into the close, a pattern that suggested portfolio insurance programs were generating large automatic sell orders.
+Over the weekend, financial commentators speculated openly about whether the selling would continue.
+SEC Chairman David Ruder then made an ill-timed public suggestion that a trading halt might be considered if markets fell further β a comment many participants interpreted not as reassurance but as a signal that authorities expected more trouble ahead.

 October 19: The Crash

-When markets opened on Monday, October 19, 1987, the selling was immediate and overwhelming.
-Large sell orders had accumulated over the weekend, and the Dow Jones Industrial Average gapped down sharply at the opening bell.
-By 10:00 a.m., the Dow had already fallen more than 100 points.
-Unlike previous market declines, there was no organized intervention by major banks or institutional buyers.
-The selling accelerated throughout the morning and into the afternoon.
+Monday, October 19, 1987, opened into a wall of sell orders that had accumulated over the weekend.
+The Dow Jones Industrial Average gapped down sharply at the bell, and by 10:00 a.m. it had already shed more than 100 points.
+No organized intervention materialized β no consortium of major banks stepping in to buy, no institutional cavalry.
+Selling accelerated through the morning and into the afternoon, wave after wave.

-The final tally was staggering.
-The Dow closed at 1,738.74, down 508 points, a decline of 22.6 percent in a single session — the kind of extreme volatility spike that later motivated the development of volatility-managed strategies.
-This remains the largest one-day percentage decline in the history of the Dow Jones Industrial Average.
+When the closing bell finally rang, the Dow stood at 1,738.74, down 508 points β a 22.6 percent decline in a single session, the kind of extreme volatility event that later motivated the development of volatility-managed strategies.
+It remains the largest one-day percentage drop in the index's history.
 The S&P 500 fell 20.5 percent.
-Approximately 604 million shares traded on the New York Stock Exchange, more than double the previous record.
-The NYSE's trading systems were overwhelmed, with order execution delays stretching to over an hour in some stocks.
-The value of all listed stocks fell by approximately $500 billion in a single day.
+Approximately 604 million shares traded on the New York Stock Exchange, more than double the previous record, and the NYSE's systems buckled under the strain β order execution delays stretched past an hour in some stocks.
+Roughly $500 billion in market value vanished in six and a half hours.

 | Market | Index | One-Day Decline |